 As Quakers, we are called to help build a foundation for world peace.
 Peace and security can be achieved only by peaceful means.

-The United States has launched airstrikes, land invasions, and drone strikes around the world since 9/11 under the auspices of keeping us safe from terrorism.
-These wars have resulted in the deaths of approximately 800,000 people, including more than 335,000 civilians, and have cost $6.4 trillion.
+Since shortly after the 9/11 attacks, the United States has launched airstrikes, land invasions, and drone strikes around the world under the auspices of keeping us safe from terrorism.
+These wars have caused the deaths of approximately 940,000 people, including more than 363,000 civilians, and have cost $8 trillion.

-For nearly two decades, three successive administrations have conducted ever-expanding wars across the globe without congressional approval by relying on two laws that were passed in 2001 and 2002.
+For nearly two decades, successive administrations have conducted wars across the globe without congressional approval by relying on two laws that were passed in 2001 and 2002: the Authorization for Use of Military Force (AUMF) and the Iraq AUMF.
+Over many years, presidents of both parties have reinterpreted these AUMFs, expanding their scope to cover groups and countries never intended by Congress.

-When Congress has to vote on wars — when their constituents can hold them accountable for war-making — the United States is less likely to pursue military action.
-Congress should repeal the 2001 AUMF and 2002 Iraq AUMF and take back its authority to determine where and when the United States goes to war.
+When Congress votes on wars — when their constituents can hold them accountable for war-making — the United States is less likely to pursue military action.
+Congress should end the 2001 AUMF and take back its authority to determine where and when the United States goes to war.

 Join our email list!